-This article provides a detailed response to: What are the common pitfalls in implementing TPM, and how can they be avoided or mitigated?
-For a comprehensive understanding of TPM, we also include relevant case studies for further reading and links to TPM best practice resources.
+This article provides a detailed response to: What Are the Top 5 TPM Implementation Pitfalls and How to Avoid Them?
+[Complete Guide] For a comprehensive understanding of TPM, we also include relevant case studies for further reading and links to TPM templates.

 One of the most significant challenges in implementing TPM is ensuring active participation and ownership from all employees, from top management to the shop floor workers.
 TPM is not just a maintenance program but a cultural change that requires everyone's involvement.
 Without widespread buy-in, TPM initiatives can falter, leading to suboptimal results.